SungJooK/SungJooK.github.io/_pages/Research.md

 Working Papers
 ======
+* Impacts of Home Sharing Regulation on Housing Investment: Evidence from Airbnb and Zillow
+  * with Wei Chen, Zaiyan Wei, Karen Xie
+  * Selected to present at Conference on Information Systems and Technology (CIST) (2023)

+* Can Minimum Wage Increases Influence Commission-Based Agents?: Evidence From A Multi-level Marketing Firm
+  * with Dinesh Puranam, Wreeto Kar, and S. Siddarth
+  * Presented at ISMS Marketing Science (2023)

+* So You Think You are Safe: Implication of Quality Uncertainty in Security Software
+  * with Hajime Shimao, Warut Kherm-am-nuai, and Karthik Kannan
+  * Reject and Resubmit at Information Systems Research

+* Racial Health Inequality: Does Robot-Assisted Surgery Play A Role?
+  * with Jianing Ding and Susan Feng Lu
+  * Selected to present at Informs Annual Meeting (2023)

 * How the Compensation Plan of a Multilevel Marketing Firm Impacts Sales Agent Effort and Performance: The Role of Boundary Looking
   * with Wreeto Kar and S. Siddarth
-  * Under revision at Journal of Marketing Research
   * Presented at ISMS Marketing Science (2022)

-* So You Think You are Safe: Implication of Quality Uncertainty in Security Software
-  * with Hajime Shimao, Warut Kherm-am-nuai, and Karthik Kannan
-  * Reject and Resubmit at Information Systems Research

-* Can Minimum Wage Increases Influence Commission-Based Agents?: Evidence From A Multi-level Marketing Firm
-  * with Dinesh Puranam, Wreeto Kar, and S. Siddarth
-  * Presented at ISMS Marketing Science (2023)

 * Does the ''Going Solo'' Relationship Trend has an Effect on the Real Estate Market?
   * with Ralph Siebert and Zaiyan Wei
   * Presented at POMS Annual Conference (2022)

-* Racial Health Inequality: Does Robot-Assisted Surgery Play A Role?
-  * with Jianing Ding and Susan Feng Lu
-  * Selected to present at Informs Annual Meeting (2023)

 Work in Progress
 ======
-* Impacts of Home Sharing Regulation on Housing Investment: Evidence from Airbnb and Zillow
-  * with Wei Chen, Zaiyan Wei, Karen Xie

 * Revisiting the CEO Effect Through a Machine Learning Lens
   * with Hajime Shimao, Warut Kherm-am-nuai, and Maxim Cohen

 * How Does a Sales-agent’s Network Structure Impact her Sales Performance?
 Evidence from a Multilevel-marketing Firm
-  * with Wreeto Kar and S. Siddarth
+  * with Wreeto Kar, S. Siddarth, and Byeongyeon Kim